yutsareva/vm-scheduler/README.md

-# Virtual machine scheduler as a service (VMSaaS)
+# Virtual machine scheduler (VMS)

 ## Use cases

-- Client registers his own profile in VMSaaS, provides some credentials to allocate VMs from his Amazon/Azure accounts.
+- Initialize VMS with AWS/Azure credentials to allocate VMs from his Amazon/Azure accounts.
-- Client can specify restrictions on VM / cpu allocated count.
+- Specify restrictions on VM / cpu allocated count.
-- Client can register several `tasks` -- binaries they want to launch.
+- Register several `tasks` -- binaries to launch.
-- Client can specify VM-spaces: sets of VMs are destined to launch specific tasks.
+- Specify VM-spaces: sets of VMs are destined to launch specific tasks.
-- Client can specify strategies to launch VMs (use on-demand/spot instances, always keep some idle VMs to reduce VM allocation and initialization time etc)
+- Specify strategies to launch VMs (use on-demand/spot instances, always keep some idle VMs to reduce VM allocation and initialization time etc)

 - `Tasks` are provided by client binaries initialized with some data. `Tasks` can generate some output data